emaiannone/emaiannone.github.io/README.md

 Some prerequisites:

 - **Ruby** language, installed on your local machine
-- **Gem** Ruby package manager, installed on your local machine
+- **Gem**, Ruby package manager, installed on your local machine
-- **Bundle** gem on your local machine, installed by `gem install bundler`
+- **Bundler** gem on your local machine, installed with `gem install bundler`

-1. Run `bundle install` (`bundle update` if you have already called it previously) so that all gems in the *Gemfile* will be installed, like **Jekyll**, needed to build your site your theme.
-In Gemfile, the gem will be installed in `usr/lib/ruby/gems`
+1. Run `bundle install` (`bundle update` if you have already called it previously) so that all gems in the *Gemfile* will be installed, such as **Jekyll**, needed to build your site with your custom theme.
+Gems in Gemfile will be installed in `/usr/lib/ruby/gems`
 2. Run `bundle exec jekyll serve` to build and serve the site at **http://localhost:4000** (with auto-regeneration when files are changed but without live-reload).

 Make sure you have `~/ruby/<version>/bin` in your *PATH* variable, otherwise you are not able to easily call `bundle`.

-## Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/emaiannone/emaiannone.github.io/settings).
+## Serving the site on remote with GitHub Pages

+Go into your [repository settings](https://github.com/emaiannone/emaiannone.github.io/settings) and apply any custom Jekyll theme you want.
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+The rest is left to GitHub Pages' Jekyll.

-When you want the site to be served in localhost the theme must be added as a gem into Gemfile.
-For remote serving this is not needed because GitHub Pages Jekyll ignores our Gemfile.
+Note that if you want to serve the site in this way only, you can avoid adding the theme gem in Gemfile.

 ## More on GitHub Pages

-Having trouble with Pages?
+Having trouble with GitHub Pages?
 Check out [documentation](https://help.github.com/categories/github-pages-basics/).